axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/usermenu/index.rst

 - Start Ivy Process

-- Start the Express process
+- Start the Portal Express process

 You can predefine user menus, and details of each menu by configuring Global Variable **Portal.UserMenu**.